Impacts of Aggregation on Model Diversity and Consumer Utility: Aggregation and consumer welfare

-One natural question might be whether it is BTL in particular that leads to non-monotonicity.
+One natural question might be whether it is BTL specifically that leads to non-monotonicity.
 Surprisingly, the answer turns out to be no---in fact, any \emph{separable} choice function (Definition \ref{def:sep-def}) also cannot be monotone, as shown in Theorem \ref{thrm:sepmonotone}.
+Intuitively, a function is separable if the probability of an item being picked is proportional to some function of its value.
+BTL is a separable choice function, but so are many more choice functions, so Theorem \ref{thrm:sepmonotone} implies non-monotonicity is a much wider problem.